dengking/Parallel-computing/docs/Distributed-computing/Book-Designing-Data-Intensive-Applications/PART-II-Distributed-Data/8-The-Trouble-with-Distributed-Systems/index.md

 The moral（寓意） of these stories is that a node cannot necessarily trust its own judgment of a situation.
 A distributed system cannot exclusively rely on a single node, because a node may fail at any time, potentially leaving the system stuck and unable to recover.
 Instead, many distributed algorithms rely on a ***quorum***, that is, voting among the nodes (see “Quorums for reading and writing” on page 179): decisions require some minimum number of votes from several nodes in order to reduce the dependence on any one particular node.

 That includes decisions about declaring nodes dead.
 If a quorum of nodes declares another node dead, then it must be considered dead, even if that node still very much feels alive.
-The individual node must abide by the quorum decision and step down.
+The individual node must abide by(遵守) the quorum decision and step down.